Melody-Lisa/roll-resin/README.md

   - __Profile__: This page allows users to view and edit their personal information, such as name, email, and address.
 It also displays the user's order history and other account-related details.

 - __News App__:
   - __News__: This page lists all news articles or blog posts on the site.
 Users can browse through the latest news and updates.
+Admin or authorized users can choose to edit or delete individual news items from here.
   - __News Item__: This page provides detailed information about a specific news article or blog post.
 It includes the full text, images, publication date, and author information.
+Admin or authorized users can choose to edit or delete news items from here.
   - __Add News Item__: This page is used by administrators or authorized users to add a new news article or blog post.
 It includes fields for the title, content, images, and publication date.
   - __Edit News Item__: This page allows administrators or authorized users to edit the details of an existing news article or blog post.
 It is similar to the add news item page but pre-populates the fields with the current information.